 Revolution is another Climax

-As an artist I contributed to the article Revolution is Another Climax written by the scholars the scholars Shilyh Warren and Beatrix Balanta with a set of handmade collages representing vaginas and clitorises.
+During Summer 2019 I contributed to the article Revolution is Another Climax written by the scholars Shilyh Warren and Beatrix Balanta, which has been published by the journal Women & Language in Fall 2021.
+I participated to the project by producing a set of handmade collages representing vaginas and clitorises.
 In the article Warren and Balanta inquire about the role of woman’s sexual pleasure in the history of feminism and they denounce a lack of academic investigation about the importance of woman’s orgasm for feminist politics.
-They address how patriarchal culture promotes racism, sexism, and capitalism in a way that mortifies and oppresses woman’s body.
+Warren and Balanta address how patriarchal culture promotes racism, sexism, and capitalism in a way that mortifies and oppresses woman’s body.
 Because of this, woman’s sensorial pleasure and woman’s sexual satisfaction represent activities that counter the oppressive action of patriarchal culture.
 They associate women’s sexual satisfaction with independence and agency and because of this, they sustain that female pleasure has to be considered an important element of the feminist political agenda and feminist academic investigation.

 In my art I addressed the article’s investigation about how clitoris has been considered by patriarchy as threatening, mysterious, and terrifying.
 At the same time my art also addresses the importance of woman’s orgasm for feminist politics.
 I do this by combining visual elements belonging from different environmental and industrial settings such as clams, shells, teeth, natural landscapes, precious gems, and pastries.

 In some of my collages the clitorises have the appearance of marine monsters that have teeth and fangs.
-By doing this I play with the patriarchal representation of woman’s organ as scaring and dangerous.
-Other collages represent long and protruding penis-like clitorises addressing Daléchamps’s and Paré’s anxieties about the possibility for woman’s clitoris to substitute the function of the phallus.
+By doing this I play with the patriarchal representation of woman’s organ as scary and dangerous.
+Other collages represent long and protruding penis-like clitorises addressing Daléchamps’s and Paré’s anxieties about the possibility for woman’s clitoris to serve as a phallus.

 Other collages are composed by satellite pictures and maps.
 By doing this, I represent my vaginas as mysterious and fascinating lands--a foreign territory that man fears and desires and that he wishes to discover, conquest, and control.
 At the same time, the visual connection between sexual pleasure and geography addresses the need for feminist academic researchers to explore the importance of woman’s orgasm and its connection with the feminist political agenda.
-I also visually address the importance of orgasm for feminism by representing vaginas as composed with fragments of colorful and precious gems.
+I also visually address the importance of orgasm for feminism by representing vaginas as composed with fragments of colorful and precious gems and by making vaginas appear to be expensive and costly items.
+I also represent vaginas by combining pieces of cakes, cookies, and donuts to address the craving and desire that women such as Bonaparte experienced, as she strived to understand the functioning of her sexuality.
+I pay homage to Bonaparte’s investigation of woman’s orgasm by referring to her theory about the connection between orgasm and the distance between clitoris and vaginal cavity.
+I do this by showing this distance as diverse and variable in the different collages referring to the content of the article.